-This pervasive world view of what it means to have power provides a powerful reason for this fascinating description of the temptation of Jesus.
+This pervasive world view of what it means to have power provides a powerful motivation for the gospel authors to present this fascinating description of the temptation of Jesus.
 The gospel authors wanted their readers to clearly understand that Jesus' refusal to surrender to the temptations of power was a sign of true power, not a sign of weakness.
-Our experience is that with more power comes more temptation (if you disagree I would point you to the media clips of Toronto Mayor Rob Ford, or various Senators, or even the Speaker of the B.C.
-Legislature!).
-It follows that with the power of God at hand Jesus is clearly tempted with lures corresponding to that power.
+Our experience is that with more power comes more temptation (if you disagree I would point you to the endless stream of examples flooding out of Washington - or Ottawa - or Victoria - or Vancouver - these days!).
+It follows that with the power of God in his grasp Jesus would clearly be tempted with lures corresponding to that power.

-That's what's at heart in our reading from Matthew's gospel, about the attempts to tempt Jesus, and his success at not yielding.
+Temptation following power is the focus in our reading from Matthew's gospel, about the attempts to tempt Jesus, but more so his success at not yielding.
 "Then Jesus, returned from the Jordan, was led ..." it starts off, and isn't that always the way?
 Temptations seem to come the strongest just as things begin to go well.
-When a new career seems established, when finally one's financial situation seems to be positive for the first time, just when a relationship becomes comfortable, that's when temptation rears its ugly head, and so we can recognize Jesus' situation.
+When a new career seems established, when finally one's financial situation seems to be positive for the first time, just when a relationship becomes comfortable, just when we're on the home stretch toward arriving into our new building, those are the precise times when temptation rears its ugly head, and so we can recognize Jesus' situation.
 Here he is, right at the beginning of his ministry, and the first significant thing that happens is quick series of devilish challenges!
-Right when he was the most vulnerable, before he even had a chance to catch his footing, or get his bearings, or however you want to express it, just as his role is affirmed he is tested.
+Right when he was the most vulnerable, before he even had a chance to catch his footing, or get his bearings, or however you want to express it, just as his role is affirmed, that is when he is tested.
 Looking to use his newly proclaimed power as a lever, that personification of evil called the tempter, the devil, Satan, probed to see if Jesus would be caught off guard, would be puffed up with his newly-declared status as Son of God and fall prey to those dangerous invitations.